mutonix/Vript/README.md

 </p>

 ## Updates
+- 🔥 **2024-05-06**: We re-annotate the Vript-CAP for a more detaild captioning benchmark.
+In Vript-CAP, we describe the scene twice as detailed as possible with ~250 words, which is **20x** longer than the existing video captioning benchmarks. e.g., MSVD, MSR-VTT.

-- 🔥 **2024-04-15**: We release the **Vript** dataset and **Vript-Bench** benchmark.
+- 🔥 **2024-04-15**: We release the **Vript** dataset and **Vript HardBench** benchmark.
 Both videos and annotations are **directly** available on [🤗](https://huggingface.co/collections/Mutonix/vript-datasets-661a80dc080a813b6ea95b50).
 We offer both untrimmed videos and video clips in 720p (higher resolutions may be available later).

-- [WIP] We are working on the Vriptor, a better and lightweight model for video captioning based on Vript dataset, which will be released soon.
+- [WIP] We have finished training of Vriptor, a video captioning model on the Vript dataset with superior performance.
+The model will be released soon.

-- [WIP] We are evaluating various models on the Vript-Bench benchmark and will release the leaderboard soon.
+- [WIP] We are evaluating various models on the Vript HardBench benchmark and will release the leaderboard soon.

 ## Getting Started
-You can download the [Vript dataset](https://huggingface.co/datasets/Mutonix/Vript/) and Vript-Bench validation set ([Vript-CAP](https://huggingface.co/datasets/Mutonix/Vript-CAP/), [Vript-RR](https://huggingface.co/datasets/Mutonix/Vript-RR/), [Vript-ERO](https://huggingface.co/datasets/Mutonix/Vript-ERO/)) on the Huggingface.
+You can download the [Vript dataset](https://huggingface.co/datasets/Mutonix/Vript/) and Vript HardBench validation set ([HardCAP](https://huggingface.co/datasets/Mutonix/Vript-CAP/), [HardRR](https://huggingface.co/datasets/Mutonix/Vript-RR/), [HardERO](https://huggingface.co/datasets/Mutonix/Vript-ERO/)) on the Huggingface.
 **By downloading these datasets, you agree to the terms of the [License](#License).**

 The captions of the videos in the Vript dataset are structured as follows: